CP-like Symmetry with Discrete and Continuous Groups and CP Violation/Restoration: General CP Symmetries and CP Asymmetry

 $C_{3a}$ and $C_{3b}$ are fixed under the map $u$.
 To satisfy this relation, the CP-like transformation for the singlets are determined as follows,

 This CP-like transformation is represented by a unitary matrix $A$,

 As shown above, this transformation does not transform all singlets to their own conjugate.
 While this is not a physical CP transformation, $\mathbf{1}_{0,1,2}$ are properly transformed to their complex conjugates under the CP-like transformation.
 Thus this CP-like transformation can be identified as a physical CP transformation for a model without $\mathbf{1}_{3,..., 8}$.
-Generally speaking, if a model has only two representations, one singlet representation and its complex conjugate representation, there exists a certain CP-like transformation which can be regarded as a physical CP transformation \cite{Hagedorn:2014wha}.
+Generally speaking, if a model has only triplets (or up to a couple of non-trivial singlets), there exists a certain CP-like transformation which can be regarded as a physical CP transformation \cite{Hagedorn:2014wha}.